 - Dimitrios Diamantaras, Robert P. Gilles, and Suzanne Scotchmer, “Decentralization of Pareto optima in economies with public projects, nonessential private goods and convex costs,” Economic Theory, October 1996, 555–564.

-- Undergraduate: Mathematical Economics, Economic Theory of Networks
+- Undergraduate: Intermediate Microeconomic Analysis, Economic Theory of Networks

 - Graduate: Mathematics for Economists I, Mathematics for Economists II, Microeconomic Theory II